citp/privacy-policy-historical/d/do/dom/domo.com.md

 ### Public chat, message boards and user postings

-You might provide personal information through your public participation in chat sessions, message boards, user communities associated with our Services (such as Domo Dojo), blogs, email exchanges, or newsgroups on our websites.
+You might provide Personal Information through your public participation in chat sessions, message boards, user communities associated with our Services (such as Domo Dojo), blogs, email exchanges, or newsgroups on our websites.
 That information may be available to anyone who has access to the website.
-This Privacy Policy does not apply to information that you post for public view.
+This Privacy Policy does not apply to information that you make generally available through such websites.

 ## Use of the information collected by Domo